identity-com/cryptid/README.md

 ## Features

 * Create a Cryptid account from your existing Solana wallet
-* Access your funds across multiple devices using different keys
+* Access your funds across multiple devices without sharing key material or relying on off-chain infrastructure
-* Rotate keys as needed
+* Cryptid allows you to rotate your key if it becomes compromised, ensuring you can keep control of your identity even if your wallet is breached.
+Even your initial wallet key can be rotated!
 * Grant permissions to other Cryptid accounts to transact on your behalf
-* Perform standard Solana transactions
+* Interact with dApps
+  * Cryptid behaves just like any other wallet
+    (Visit [dex-cryptid.civic.finance](https://dex-cryptid.civic.finance) for a demo)
 * Through the "controller" feature, Cryptid accounts can be connected together.
-This allows
+This allows:
   * fully on-chain and secure trust accounts
   * individuals can control assets belonging to dependents
   * corporate wallets - company executives can share control of a company wallet without sharing keys

 ### On Our Roadmap

-* Multisig
+* M-of-N Multisig
+  * Cryptid currently supports 1-of-N multisig.
+We plan to expand this to support threshold-multisig.
 * Rules and permissions
 * Spending limits and control
 * Secure and non-custodial standing orders